-Time Warner Inc. (TWX)’s Warner Bros. studio created an animation venture with a goal of releasing one feature film a year, as it competes with DreamWorks Animation SKG Inc. (DWA) and Pixar owner Walt Disney Co.
+Time Warner Inc. (TWX:US)’s Warner Bros. studio created an animation venture with a goal of releasing one feature film a year, as it competes with DreamWorks Animation SKG Inc. (DWA:US) and Pixar owner Walt Disney Co.

 Filmmakers will work together and individually on projects including the venture’s first picture, the 3-D “The LEGO Movie,” scheduled for release next year, the Burbank, California-based studio said today in a statement.